D-Soft-Tech/DPrefs/README.md

    val defaultValue = 10
    val savedInt = DPrefs.getInt(key, defaultValue)
    ```
-  The above two examples show the convention for getting a preference using the ``DPrefs`` library follows.
-The only exception to this is puting an object and this is as shown below:
+  The above two examples show the convention for getting a preference using the ``DPrefs`` library.
+The next item shows how to fetch an object:

 3. to get an object of type ``UserInfo`` saved above
 ``` kt
 val key = "OBJECT_VALUE_KEY"